Mid-Year Climbing Safety Standards Updates

 • Adequate liquid replacement (personal water bottles, water fountains) must be accessible for students before, during, and after physical activity to prevent dehydration.

-• Teachers, prior to first lesson, must inform climbing instructor of students who have special needs (for example, behavioural management) or medical conditions that may influence full participation (for example, seizure disorder).
+• Prior to first lesson Teachers must inform Qualified Climbing Instructor of students who have special needs (for example, behavioural management) or medical conditions that may influence full participation (for example, seizure disorder).

 • Risks involved with each activity and how to minimize the risk of an injury from occurring must be communicated to the students.

-• Teachers, instructors and students must be aware of safety procedures.
+• Teachers, Qualified Instructors and students must be aware of safety procedures.

 • Prior to using a climbing activity provider for either on-site or off-site activities the following must take place: